qvieth/myarchive/Algebra.md

         - that anybody learns about linear algebra / matrices
     - which means you have 3 equations and 3 unknowns
     - or 6 equations and 6 unknowns
-- you learn in basic algebra how to solve those ystems :
+- you learn in basic algebra how to solve those systems :
     - you might use substitution
     - you might try to graph them and see where they intersect
     - or whatever, which is fine for small systems